Cotton Eye Joe (Rednex song): Impact and legacy

-MTV Dance ranked "Cotton Eye Joe" number 51 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in November 2011.
+"Cotton Eye Joe" was nominated in the category for Best Swedish Dance Track 1994 at the 1995 Swedish Dance Music Awards.
+MTV Dance ranked it number 51 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in November 2011.
 BuzzFeed ranked it number 97 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
 Paste magazine ranked the song number 17 in "The 60 Best Dancefloor Classics" list in 2017.
 ThoughtCo ranked it number 92 in their list of "The Top 100 Best Party Songs of All Time" in 2018, adding, "What happens when you combine folk, techno, and bluegrass music?
 It goes something like this hit".
-Billboard magazine ranked "Cotton Eye Joe" number 49 in their list of "The 100 Greatest Jock Jams of All Time" in February 2024, writing, "A dangerously stomping Eurocountry reinvention of a 150-plus-year-old folk song, and one of the most demented crossover hits of the ’90s."
+Billboard magazine ranked "Cotton Eye Joe" number 49 in their list of "The 100 Greatest Jock Jams of All Time" in February 2024, writing, "A dangerously stomping Eurocountry reinvention of a 150-plus-year-old folk song, and one of the most demented crossover hits of the '90s."

+The New York Yankees have often played "Cotton Eye Joe" as part of their seventh-inning stretch.

 2001 BDO World Champion John Walton uses this as his walk-on music.
 "Cotton Eye Joe" was frequently played for a segment called "Coin Quest" in the Adult Swim television series FishCenter Live.
 Jimmy Fallon sang a soft rock-style version of this song on his eponymous late-night talk show as part of the Musical Genre Challenge.

 In 2021, the Ontario Hockey League team, the Guelph Storm, stopped using the song during games after consultation with local groups alleging the song has racist origins.

 On 12 August 2023, "Cotton Eye Joe" interrupted a tiebreaker during a Canadian Open match between Iga Świątek and Jessica Pegula.
 The point was replayed.
 The song could later be heard playing over the loudspeakers after Pegula went on to defeat Świątek in three sets.

 In August 2024, fans of the Disney Channel cartoon Gravity Falls discovered that inputting the name of the character Fiddleford Hadron McGucket into a website created by series creator Alex Hirsch as a tie in for a recent book related to the series, it would redirect to the "Cotton Eye Joe" video on YouTube.
 Rednex themselves later congratulated fans who had discovered it and shared a video related to it.

+In the 2026 BBC TV series Ann Droid, the track is repeatedly played by the robot character Linda as an example of music to improve mood.